Inflammatory Bowel Disease In Your Ferret – IBD

 In the future, some theories will probably be proven to be true in ferrets, but others will most likely be found not be valid at all.
 When your veterinarian is unsure as to what the underlying IBD cause in your ferret might be, it can be scientifically called idiopathic(=cause unknown) IBD.

-1. Immune System Errors?
+An Immune System Error?

 Many cases of chronic intestinal inflammation in pets and humans are caused by errors in immune system function – mistakes in what that system determines to be a threat to the body.
 That could be specific ingredients in the diet (“food allergies”) or other environmental factors yet to be identified.
 It could be genetic defects in the immune system due to inbreeding.
 It could be exposure to a virus, bacteria or parasite that permanently alter immune system function or induces autoimmunity. (read here)

-2. Bacteria-Induced IBD?
+A Bacteria-Induced IBD?

 We know that a particular bacteria, Helicobacter mustelae, can be isolated from many ferrets that have inflammatory gastrointestinal problems. (read here) However, that bacteria is also present in ferrets that appear perfectly healthy.
 Very few, if any, suppliers of pet ferrets can keep their colonies free of this organism.
 At one time veterinarians believed that this bacteria might be the primary cause of ferret IBD.
 But now it appears that some other stress must be present to weaken the ferret before Helicobacter can result in gastrointestinal problems.
 When it does, the type of pathology seen is an invasion of the stomach lining with lymphocytes and plasma cells, two defensive cells of the body.
 The idea that Helicobacter is important in this condition is reinforced by the fact that many ferrets get relief when they are given antibiotics.
 However, the fact that the symptoms of IBD have natural peaks and valleys makes it hard to be sure if the pet actually improved because of the antibiotic that were given.
 Besides, antibiotics are most often given to ferrets in combination with dietary changes and immunosuppressive medications like prednisone that are known to decrease inflammatory symptoms.